OCD Triggers: How and Why Do They Happen?

 Remember, you don’t need to face OCD alone or feel ashamed to talk about your thoughts and compulsions.
 Although OCD looks different in each person, a specialist can help you feel better about your condition while offering a toolkit of ways to calm triggers and work through your OCD.

 At Augmentive, we offer a free 15 minute consultation to help guide you towards a specialist who can help with your OCD symptoms, whether you’re looking for a therapist or a psychiatrist.
+We also have specialists available for a private OCD assessment to get a better understanding of your situation and the best way forward.

 Whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from private psychiatric assessments and reviews to broader mental health care: join us today.